 Holly Herndon and Mat Dryhurst

-For our January 2020 issue on AI and art, Emily McDermott visited Herndon’s Berlin studio.
+Image Credit: Courtesy the artists and Foundation For our January 2020 issue on AI and art, Emily McDermott visited Herndon’s Berlin studio.
 [READ HERE]

 -